MKastek/GCP-ACE-exam/exam-notes.md

 Coldline Storage is a storage class in Google Cloud Storage designed for data that you access less than once a quarter.
 It is priced lower than standard storage classes, making it cost-effective for long-term storage of data that is not accessed frequently.

 ### Cloud Storage
 Cloud Storage is designed to store large amounts of unstructured data in a variety of file formats, which makes it an ideal solution for storing data that will be used in ETL transformations.
+Data storage pricing is based on the amount of data and storage type.
+Standard storage is immediately available.
+Nearline storage is for data accessed roughly every 30 days.
+Egress is the amount of data read from the bucket and is also chargeable.

 ### Shared VPC
 Shared VPC allows projects to share a common VPC network.
 VPNs are used to link VPCs to on premises networks.